 2.11 The method of determination of free radical content

 Free radicals were assayed using the method of Zhu et al. [12].
 The ESR spectra of the aforementioned reaction samples were recorded at room temperature (298 K) on a Bruker ESP A300 spectrometer.
-The determination conditions were as follows.
-Centre field 3512 G, sweep width 100 G, modulation frequency 100 kHz, modulation amplitude 2.00 G, microwave power 12.87 mW, and a spectrum scan time of 40.96 s.
+The determination conditions were as follows: center field 3512 G, sweep width 100 G, modulation frequency 100 kHz, modulation amplitude 2.00 G, microwave power 12.87 mW, and a spectrum scan time of 40.96 s.

 2.12 Statistical analysis